Please join the Performing Arts Department as we present Bye Bye, Birdie on March 2, 3 at 7pm and March 4 at 7:30pm in the Performing Arts Center.

 These performances always sell out, so get your tickets early!
 Tickets are $18 for Adults and $16 for Students and Seniors (60 and older)

-All tickets are reserved seating and can be purchased online starting February 12th.
+All tickets are reserved seating and can be purchased online.
 If you purchase tickets and find you cannot attend, please let us know so we can release your seat and sell it to another interested patron.
 Please plan on arriving early, as the House will be at capacity.

 Acalanes Performing Arts Booster Board is looking for volunteers to serve as board members for 2017-2018 school year!